 Should anybody wish to utilise the Design Guide for New Residential Areas, or any part of its content, for the preparation of development guidance in other authorities, they should contact Glasgow City Council prior to doing so, and seek permission.

-For more information please contact Development and Regeneration Services.
+For more information please contact Planning and Building Standards, 231 George Street, Glasgow G1 1RX.